-2.1 Responding to the paper issued by the Authority, some stakeholders have made submissions with regard to SACFA site clearance process.
+2.1 Responding to the paper issued by the Authority, some stakeholders have made submissions with regard to Standing Advisory Committee for Frequency Allocation (SACFA) site clearance process.
 Some stakeholders suggested that the SACFA application and clearance processes should be made end-to-end paperless with a Portal similar to Tarang Sanchar and the clearance should be automated.
 A few stakeholders have submitted that the processing of the SACFA applications has been adversely affected on account of the payment verification related issues, which in turn significantly delays the timely issuance of the required SACFA clearances and also subsequently hampers the timely deployment of the required telecom network.
-One of them suggested that DoT should allow a consolidated payment mechanism for the respective SACFA applications on a monthly basis, considering the estimated amount of the SACFA applications processed/to be processed.
+Some stakeholders have submitted that the TSPs are required to pay a processing fee of Rs.
+1000/- per SACFA application.
+As they are deploying approx. 20,000 sites per month.
+SACFA application fee amounts to a huge expenditure for them and, therefore, it requires to be rationalized.
+One of them suggested that the Department of Telecommunications (DoT) should allow a consolidated payment mechanism for the respective SACFA applications on a monthly basis, considering the estimated amount of the SACFA applications processed/to be processed.

-2.2 WPC has put in place a portal for filing online applications for SACFA clearance.
+- 2.2 The Wireless Planning & Coordination (WPC) has put in place a portal for filing online applications for SACFA clearance.
 The facility of online receipts towards 'SACFA siting application registration fee' now exists using Bharatkosh portal ID at URL: https://bharatkosh.gov.in.
 However, the online application process is not completely paperless.
-After filing the online application through portal, TSPs have to submit a hard copy of the application to
+After filing the online application through portal, TSPs have to submit a hard copy of the application to WPC.

-WPC.
 As per WPC web-site, there are 35 types of network- licences1 and 9 types of non-network licences issued by WPC2.
-The requirement of submitting hardcopy of application exists in respect of all these licences.

-- 2.3 If the requirement of submission of application in hard copy could be completely done away with and the entire process could be made paperless end-to-end, it would make it more transparent, time-bound and effective.
-The online processing would also aid in easy future retrieval, report generation and analysis of the information.
-Therefore, the Authority is of the view that to have greater transparency, the entire process of SACFA clearance as well as grant of all licences/approvals, that are issued by WPC, should be made paperless and executed end-to-end through online platform. - 2.4 In view of the above, the Authority recommends that entire process of SACFA clearance as well as grant of all licences/approvals, that are issued by WPC, should be made paper-less and executed end-to-end through online platform.
+The requirement of submitting hardcopy of application exists in respect of all these licences. - 2.3 If the requirement of submission of application in hard copy could be completely done away with and the entire process could be made paperless end-to-end, it would make it more transparent, time-bound and effective.
+The online processing would also aid in easy retrieval, report generation and analysis of the information.
+Therefore, the Authority is of the view that, to have greater transparency, the entire process of SACFA clearance as well as grant of all licences/approvals, that are issued by WPC, should be made paper-less and executed end-to-end through online portal.
+This system would help in saving the effort, time and cost in the entire process.
+Upon successful implementation of online portal, DoT may also review the SACFA fee being levied upon the TSPs. - 2.4 In view of the above, the Authority recommends that the entire process of SACFA clearance as well as grant of all licences/approvals, that are issued by WPC, should be made paper-less and executed end-to-end through an online portal.
+Upon successful implementation of online portal, DoT may also review the SACFA fee being levied upon the TSPs.